epi2me-labs/wf-mpx/README.md

-# Workflow template
+# wf-mpx | Monkeypox Virus Metagenomic Assembly

-This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for the assembly of reads originating from the Monkeypox virus obtained through Oxford Nanopore metagenomic sequencing.

-> This workflow is not intended to be used by end users.

 ## Introduction

 This workflow provides a simple way to analyse Monkeypox sequencing data; taking raw Oxford Nanopore Technologies reads and creating a draft consensus and assembly.

-No trimming of sequences is carried out so be vigilant when using targeted data.
+> No trimming of sequences is carried out so be vigilant when using targeted data.

+Using community develped tools this workflow:
+* Maps reads to a reference genome (`minimap2`)
+* Assesses coverage
+* Discards reads not mapping to the chosen reference
+* Calls variants with resepect to reference (`medaka`)
+* Filters variants with <20x coverage
+* Creates a draft consensus (`bcftools`)
+* Creats a de-novo assembly (`flye` & `medaka`)

+More information can be found in this [blog post](https://labs.epi2me.io/basic-monkeypox-workflow).
 ## Quickstart

 The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and